symfony-cmf/symfony-cmf-docs/index.rst

 Symfony CMF Documentation
 =========================

-The Symfony2 Content Management Framework (CMF) project is organized by the Symfony community and has several sponsoring companies and prominent open source leaders implementing the philosophy of the `decoupled CMS`_.
+The Symfony Content Management Framework (CMF) project is organized by the Symfony community and has several sponsoring companies and prominent open source leaders implementing the philosophy of the `decoupled CMS`_.